Mental Health Courses

 Establish self-directed recovery relationships:

-This includes the skills and knowledge required to establish self-directed recovery relationships with people who have mental illness.
+This includes the skills and knowledge required to establish self-directed recovery relationships with people who have mental health conditions.
 It includes establishing trust, providing support, and empowering people to make their own decisions about their recovery.

 Provide recovery-oriented mental health services: